sagan-software/eosio-rust/README.md

      thread-0  apply_context.cpp:72 exec_one
 ```

-This is happening because Rust by default reserves 1MB for the stack, but EOS expects data to be within the first 64KB.
+This is happening because Rust by default reserves 1MB for the stack, but EOS expects data to be [within the first 64KB](https://github.com/EOSIO/eos/issues/5604).

+#### Deploying, Second Attempt

 We can fix this by telling the Rust compiler to reserve less than 64KB for the stack.
 Create a new file at `.cargo/config` with these contents:

 ```toml
 [target.wasm32-unknown-unknown]